flashman/code-samples/README.md

 code samples
 ============
-A random collection of code written in response to various interview questions.
+A random collection of code snippets written in response to various interview questions.
 Company names have been obfuscated to protect the inoscent.

 contents